 - If you see your organic growth begin to rapidly exceed your growth from users you're following (visible in your followers list), you may want to stop following new accounts early.
 Odds are good your audience is already where it needs to be and there may be no point in maxing out your 7,500 limit.
 On our dummy account this happened when we got to around 4,000 fans, while fellow bloggers we spoke to said this didn't happen until they hit 20,000.
 It'll be different for everyone and you'll know if/when this happens.

-- Step Four (one I think most people will ignore anyway): Resist the urge to unfollow accounts and only periodically scrub your list if you're really so inclined to remove accounts you followed that are no longer oriented to your niche or followed by mistake to begin with.
+- Step Four (one I think most people will ignore anyway): Resist the urge to follow/unfollow Instagram accounts and only periodically scrub your list if you're really so inclined to remove accounts you followed that are no longer oriented to your niche or followed by mistake to begin with (think on the order of years, not days).
 Remember, the more you churn, the more you're going to piss people off.

 You may not grow to tens of thousands of followers overnight from this method, but at the end of the day if you can get your account from growing from a rate of five followers per week to five hundred per week organically, and while not ruining your brand in the process, the above steps are time well spent.
 If those numbers hold up, after a year you just may reach that magical 25,000 figure, all while saving a lot of time to pursue other things that really matter to your business.